bestego/WireMockRecording/README.md

 NOTE: WireMock either serves as a proxy (during recording) or as a stub using automatically generated mapping files (when NOT recording)

 ## ToDo
+* sort out how to pass user credentials (certificate, headers) through WM as proxy
 * try to seperate WireMock elements from the standard @Test definitions (not sure if this is possible due to above point 3b)
 * there is room for further refactoring